jtod/Sigma16/docs/src/S16homepage/index.md

 <div class="quickstartbox"> [Click to run Sigma16 in your
   browser](https://jtod.github.io/home/Sigma16/releases/3.1.1/app/Sigma16.html)</div>

+The one and only correct way to launch Sigma16 is to visit this home page;  then  click the link in the red box above.
+This will launch the latest version.
+It's a good idea to bookmark this home page.
+Don't bookmark a specific version (one of the links below); that will prevent you from accessing the latest version.
+Old versions are guaranteed to have either missing features, missing documentation, bugs, or all of the above.
+After all, that’s the reason that old versions get replaced by newer ones!

+Please report any bugs you find.
+It is important in any bug report (for any software, not just Sigma16) to provide all of the following:

+* What version you’re running (this is visible at the top of the User Guide, and also in the URL) and make sure you’re running the latest version

+* What browser and operating system

+* If possible, the source code of the program you’re running

+* If possible, a photo or screen shot showing the app when the problem arose (a smartphone photo is fine)

 ## Web resources

 The "Click to run" link above will run the latest version.
 To view